oven425/QSoft.MediaCapture/README.md

 # Important hint
-if submodule Direct or Direct Core show new version, please don't update
+if submodule Direct or DirectCore show new version, please don't update

 # Quick start
 ## Search all video capture